anyamemensah/summarytabl/index.md

 remotes::install_github("anyamemensah/summarytabl", build_vignettes = TRUE)
 ```

 ## Learn more

-For more information on how to use the package, please refer to the [Introduction to summarytabl](articles/summarytabl-intro.html) article.
+For more information on how to use the package, please read the [Introduction to summarytabl](articles/summarytabl-intro.html) article.

 ## Support us